Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• The maximum DrawDown over 5 years of VanEck Vectors Low Carbon Energy ETF is -51.1 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• Looking at the maximum drop from peak to valley of -51.1 days in the last 5 years of VanEck Vectors Low Carbon Energy ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-24.5 days)

 • Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum reduction from previous high of -34.6 days is lower, thus worse.